Skip to content

 END_TYPE

-The mediator owns the token blob (it's an RS256 JWT, ~700 bytes).
-The PLC only needs the handle so it can hand the token to a downstream verifier.
-Once the Rust edge verifier ships, token_handle becomes the input to intended_verifier_check(handle, &decision_out).
+The mediator owns the token blob (an RS256 JWT, ~700 bytes).
+The PLC holds a handle so it can hand the token to a downstream verifier.
+When the edge verifier ships, token_handle becomes the input to a local verify call.

 Surfacing safety-bus state#

 The cloud needs structured predicate values, not raw register reads.
-Bridge your safety bus once, in the mediator, and pass the snapshot to each issuance:
+Bridge once in the mediator and pass the snapshot to each issuance:

 cpp